 Afterward, follow up.
 Whether you make a referral to counseling or not, letting a student know that you care by checking in from time to time can have a strong positive impact.

-You may speak to your daughter/son’s Community Advisor (CA), House Assistant (HA) or Area Coordinator by contacting the Office of Residence Life.
+In lieu of counseling, you may speak to your daughter/son’s Community Advisor (CA), House Assistant (HA) or Area Coordinator by contacting the Office of Residence Life, or our Chaplain to talk about ways of otherwise supporting your daughter/son.

 Please continue to check in with your student about their emotional well-being on a regular basis.
 However, try to avoid pressuring your student.
 Getting into a heated discussion is typically less effective or productive than having open, honest communication.